kgatjens/d8_vm_vagrant/README.md

 This project is licensed under the MIT open source license.

-Thanks so much to [Jeff Geerling](https://www.jeffgeerling.com/) the creator of the VM, I just add a Drupal 8 setup, we cool modules to install a development.
+Thanks so much to [Jeff Geerling](https://www.jeffgeerling.com/) the creator of the VM, I just add a Drupal 8 setup, with cool modules to start a project development.

 More info from the DrupalVM: http://docs.drupalvm.com/